samyutta masthead

 pain and misery

-and despair come to an end.
+and despair

-Such is the ending of having this whole pile of pain."
+of this pile of pain

-[4] Āyatiṃ > ayatana in meaning 2: exertion, doing, working, practice, performance.
+[1] Āyatiṃ > ayatana in meaning 2: exertion, doing, working, practice, performance.
 Neither Rhys Davids' 'cause' nor Bhk.
 Bodhi's 'condition'.
 Rhys Davids and Bhk.
-Bodhi focus on the switch from 'who' to 'what', but the Buddha's objection is not to the 'who' — the Buddha objects to the ideas 'feeds on', 'touches', 'intends' and 'cognizes' as implying the nourishment of a being that is feeding, where what is intended is that these foods further or bring about further existence.
+Bodhi focus on the switch from 'who' to 'what', but the Buddha's objection is not so much to the 'who' — the Buddha objects to the ideas 'feeds on', 'touches', 'intends' and 'cognizes' as implying the nourishment of a being that is feeding, where what is intended is that these foods further or bring about further existence.
 The first case implies, by pointing backward in Time, to a constant existing being.

 [2] Upādiyatī.
 Fueling, planning-to-get.
 Fueling the fire.
 This stands in for mano-sañcetanā.
 The fuel for existence (or freedom from existence) is the contemplation of and wishing for and intending to get such.
 The consciousness food is implied by the resulting state: either as consciousness of being an existing being or as consciousness of freedom from existence.

-[6] phassāyatanānaṃ Spheres of contact.
+[3] Phassāyatanāna.
+Spheres of contact.
 Not 'the six bases for contact' [Bhk.
 Bodhi] or 'the sixfold sphere of sense-contact' [Mrs. Rhys Davids] or 'the six sense media' [Bhk.
 Thanissaro], it is the equivalent of all these.

 Contact: